-In this guide, we evaluate the P1450 trouble code meaning and its top symptoms.
-We also look at what causes this error code and show you how to fix it.
+In this guide, I evaluate the P1450 trouble code meaning and its top symptoms.
+I also look at what causes this error code and show you how to fix it.

 Code P1450 Definition